Appendix D: Satisfactory Academic Progress (SAP) Policy for Financial Aid Recipients

 If you have violated any of the cumulative SAP standards, we will suspend your eligibility to receive financial aid for all future terms at TU.

-Suspended students are not eligible to receive any federal student and parents loans; state scholarships; federal work-study funds; or federal, state, and institutional grants.
+Suspended students are not eligible to receive any federal student loans; state scholarships; federal work-study funds; or federal, state, and institutional grants.

 Suspended students may appeal to request aid for additional terms.

 The Financial Aid Office will review the appeal and will email the appeal decision to the student’s TU email account.

-If your appeal is denied, you will remain permanently ineligible for financial aid at TU unless you continue to attend TU without aid and improve your overall record enough to meet all of the required cumulative SAP standards.
+If your appeal is denied, you will remain permanently ineligible for financial aid at TU unless you continue to attend TU without aid and improve your overall record enough to meet all the required cumulative SAP standards.